 How do I become a hacker?

-Because of the frequency this question has been asked in e-mail, on the forums, and searched for on Computer Hope, we have decided to create a document for this question.
-Although a hacker can be described as many different things, we believe most users want to learn the malicious side of hacking.
-Computer Hope will not assist users in learning how to crack, steal, break, or otherwise hack into something illegally.
-However, the term hacker can also define someone who has an advanced understanding of computers and programming.
-For users who are wanting to learn more about this side of the term hacker, we suggest following the steps below.
+With the frequency of this question being asked we decided to create this document.
+Although a hacker can be many different things, we believe most people want to know the malicious side of hacking.
+Computer Hope does not help with how to crack, steal, break, or otherwise hack into something illegally.
+However, a hacker can also define someone with an advanced understanding of computers and programming.
+If you want to learn more about this type of hacker, see the suggestions below.

 Learn more about computers

-Computer basics - Having a good understanding of a computer, the components that make up a computer, and how it all works is an essential
+Computer basics - Having a good understanding of a computer, its components, and how it works is essential.

 Books - Make it a goal to read computer books that cover your interest or visit popular online bookstores such as Amazon, and browse through the top 100 books to get an understanding of what others are reading.

-Know the jargon - The computer industry has millions of acronyms and terms, visit the Computer Hope dictionary to find the ones you're most likely to run across.
+Know the jargon - The computer industry has millions of acronyms and terms, visit the Computer Hope dictionary to find the ones you are most likely to run across.

 Online news - Visit online Computer News pages at least a few times weekly to keep up with all the latest computer news.
-Visit our news section, which contains a link to our news site, as well as dozens of other great examples.
+Visit our computer news links for a list of great news sites.

 Build a computer - If you want to learn more about the hardware aspects of a computer, there is nothing more educational than putting together your own computer.
 Not only will this help broaden your knowledge of computer hardware, but can help with diagnosing hardware problems, and teach you more about how computers work.